nautobot/nautobot-app-ssot/docs/dev/performance_validation_menu.md

 * The ability to track changes per job run

 Some — or even all — of these features may not be needed for your implementation.
-For example, if you're migrating from a legacy system where data ownership is not yet established, do you really need a changelog?
-Do you want webhooks firing if you're syncing thousands of records in one go?

-Sometimes the answer is a resounding yes; other times a clean no. Sometimes you want most of these features but are willing to trade a slightly weaker correctness guarantee for speed.
-Sometimes you already know the data is valid and don't need to validate it again.
-There are many reasons to choose speed over the KISS default — and this document is intended to make those decisions clear, and to show you how each one can be implemented.
+There are many reasons to choose speed over the KISS default — and this document is intended to make those decisions clear.

 ---

 ## How to read this doc

-* **Part 1 — the anatomy of a sync** lays out what fires per object today.
+* **Part 1** — anatomy of a sync.
-* **Part 2 — the axes** is one chapter per behavioral knob.
+* **Part 2** — one chapter per axis (knob).
-* **Part 3 — composing it** offers pre-mixed presets, the measured matrix, and a per-integration recipe.
+* **Part 3** — pre-mixed presets, measured matrix, per-integration recipe.
-* For mechanical contracts (`SSoTFlags` enum, where the code lives), see the [Performance & Validation Reference][ref] document.
+* For mechanical contracts (`SSoTFlags`, where the code lives), see [Performance & Validation Reference][ref].

 [ref]: performance_validation_reference.md

 This document grows alongside the codebase.
-Each axis is added as the feature that backs it lands.

 ### The benchmark substrate

-Every claim is measured.
-The bundled benchmark (`scripts/benchmark_infoblox.py --matrix`) exercises every available mode at three scales — tiny / small / medium (8,143 objects).
-All numbers in this document are from medium scale.
+The bundled benchmark
+(`scripts/benchmark_infoblox.py --matrix`) exercises every available mode at three scales — tiny / small / medium (8,143 objects).
+All numbers are from medium scale.

 ### Composable flag word

+`nautobot_ssot.flags.SSoTFlags` is the single composable knob word.
-All SSoT pipeline + validation knobs live in a single `IntFlag` — `nautobot_ssot.flags.SSoTFlags`.
-Compose with `|`.
-Bits 0..3 mirror `diffsync.enum.DiffSyncFlags` exactly.
-The Job UI exposes the single-bit flags as a single `MultiChoiceVar`.
-For the bit table see the reference doc.

-The default is `CONTINUE_ON_FAILURE | LOG_UNCHANGED_RECORDS`.
+Bits 0..3 mirror `diffsync.enum.DiffSyncFlags`.
+The Job UI exposes single-bit flags as one `MultiChoiceVar`.
+Default is `CONTINUE_ON_FAILURE | LOG_UNCHANGED_RECORDS`.

 ---